postmates/configurable-hpa/README.md

 WARNING: If you want to delete your CHPA, do it carefully not to remove your deployment too.
 Read the "Quick Start Guide" below.

+WARNING: You should remove usual HPA before starting using CHPA.
+If you use both, the behaviour is undefined (they'll fight each other).

 Vanilla kubernetes [HPA (Horizontal Pod Autoscaler)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) doesn't allow to configure some HPA parameters, such as:

  - [DownscaleForbiddenWindow](https://github.com/kubernetes/website/blob/snapshot-initial-v1.11/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md#support-for-cooldowndelay)